 Being able to freeze food, whether uncooked or cooked, is a great way to save on time, money and food waste.
-Whether that’s buying meat in bulk to cook later or preparing a week’s meals a head of time.
+It’s great for buying meat in bulk to cook later, preparing a week’s meals a head of time or even saving leftovers.
 However knowing how to freeze food safely and properly is just as important as being resourceful!
-So here’s a round up of the most common freezer related food questions.
+So here’s our round up of the most common freezer related food questions.

-So how do you cool hot food quickly?
+So how do you cool food quickly and safely?

 The best way is to use an ice bath.
 Put your container of hot food in a shallow dish of ice.
 Then stir the food every 10 to 15 minutes to distribute the heat to the cold areas so the food cools down evenly.
 As the ice starts to melt, drain some of the water off and add more ice.
 You can monitor the food with a thermometer.
 Once your food has reached 4° C (40° F) it is now safe to put it in the fridge or freezer.